-I did not even like the record at first when I discovered the disc some time around spring break last year.
+I did not even like the record at first when I discovered the disc sometime around spring break last year.
 Too loud, too chaotic, too unharmonious.
 Take that, unknown record!
 So, all its wonders more or less intact, the dish got shelved quickly and brutally.
 And continued to collect dust ever since, sent to oblivion to rot forever.

-And then it is this grungy, kind of muddy type of Doom Metal that constantly chips away at your inner resolve.
+It is their grungy, kind of muddy type of Doom Metal that constantly chips away at your inner resolve.
 To not like it, that is.
-Conduit displays a lot of the atmospheric doom the late Crypt Sermon record was able to project.
-Perhaps even more than the latter ever could.
-And what definitely flipped the switch to more listening intensity was the fact that this kind of Doom Metal is really different from the good ‘ol Peaceville Three.
+On top Conduit displays a lot of the slick geekery the late Crypt Sermon record was able to project.
+But what definitely flipped the switch to more listening intensity was the fact that this kind of Doom Metal is really different from the good ‘ol Peaceville Three.

 Then, you get the aforementioned pretty cool flow of the album.
 I like to call it flawless variation.
 Because everything sticks, almost perfectly bound together.
-You will not find any rough edges, when they change pace or track.
+You will not find any rough edges when they change pace or track.
 Whereas there is enough rough of other kinds throughout the album, but for all the good reasons.
-Add to that some gallivanting about the metal soundscape with similarities to Candlemass, Black Sabbath and – not to forget – some nods towards the masters of Heavy Metal like Iron Maiden.
+Add to that some gallivanting about the metal soundscape with similarities to Candlemass, Black Sabbath, and – not to forget – some nods towards the masters of Heavy Metal like Iron Maiden.

 The elastic voice of Anthony ‘Trim’ Trimming provides just the right amount of glue to hold this tune firmly together.
 That they mix growls with clear vocals and throw in female vocalists for good measure just adds this trifle spice necessary to keep the interest level up.
 This – by the way – becomes apparent already at the beginning in Flights of the Deviants.
-This one already pulls out the stops with changes of tempi, abundant use of the bass instrument, a cool song structure and a pretty sturdy solo to boot.
+This one already pulls out the stops with changes of tempi, abundant use of the bass instrument, a cool song structure, and a pretty sturdy solo to boot.

-The ruling?
-I am not sure what tree these guys dropped out from, but in the end their stuff is good, no doubt about it.
-And here – again – I stand corrected and come around full circle.
+I am not sure what tree these guys dropped out from, but in the end, their stuff is good, no doubt about it.
+And here – again – I stand corrected.
 Conduit features a refreshingly new-ish brand of Doom Metal.
-They present a savvy, almost eclectic mix of different style elements mixed with traditional doom.
+They present a savvy, almost eclectic medley of different style elements mixed with traditional doom.